oyeoyeleye/Customer-retention-classification-using-Telecom/README.md

 # Telecom Churn Analysis

 ### Goal
-A simple prediction if a customer is likely to leave the network provider or not using Pyspark.
+A simple prediction if a customer is likely to leave a network provider or not using Pyspark.

 ### Summary
 Prediction of Churn is True or False: Using Telecom Dataset and making predictions using Classification Algorithms.
-Displaying Classification Metrics and compare algorithm’s Classification Report and Confusion Matrix.
-Make predictions if a customer is likely to leave the network provider or Not.
+Displaying Classification Metrics and Confusion Matrix.

-Churn = False: Customer staying with current telecom network provider.
-Churn = True: Customer left the current telecom network provider.
+Churn = False (:= 0): Customer staying with current telecom network provider.
+Churn = True (:= 1): Customer left the current telecom network provider.

 ##### Dataset Link: https://github.com/ammishra08/MachineLearning/blob/master/Datasets/churn-bigml-20.csv